pchoi-edr/TechEngr-C360-LOS-API/api-list/srf-api.md

 | :--- | :--- | :--- | :--- |
 | services |Yes| Array | An array of services to perform on the collateral property. |

-Each element in the `services` array represents a service to perform on a collateral property, such as the following examples (your set of services may be different):
+Each element in the `services` array is an object that represents a service to perform on a collateral property, such as the following examples (your set of services may be different):

 * Phase I Environmental Report